 Black Friday is the name given to the first shopping day after Thanksgiving.
 It signifies the start of the Christmas shopping period.

 The name was started by the Philadelphia Police Department.
 As so many people went out shopping, it caused chaos both on the roads and on the streets in downtown Philadelphia, with some instances even leading to acts of violence.
 People still go over the top and a hashtag was adopted - #Walmartfights.

-This year Black Friday will be on Friday 24 November.
-This will be the main shopping day for deals but there will be deals all over the weekend and on Monday – now called ‘Cyber Monday’.
+Black Friday is always in November This will be the main shopping day for deals but there will be deals all over the weekend and on Monday – now called ‘Cyber Monday’.

 Black Friday Online

 There is no doubt that the best way to get access to the deals is definitely online.
 No traffic jams, no queues, no wasted trips and definitely no fights – unless someone else wants to get on the PC or tablet at the same time.

 Don’t Break your Budget for Black Friday

 The thing about Black Friday is it can make even the most focused saver break their budget.
 Even I can’t help but have a look at what is on offer.
 I have never bought anything on Black Friday – I would if there was something I genuinely wanted, that I could see was a genuine bargain or that I was going to purchase as a Christmas present anyway.